dlolofsson/dlolofsson.github.io/index.md

 ### Chiplet mockup (May 2025)

 I worked on a chiplet assembly to print as a model for ZERO ASIIC.

-stl 1

-stl 2

-stl 3

-stl 4
+The model is supposed to show customers what the chips will look like.

 assembly

+For the digital assembly, I used Onshape to create the parts.

 assembly (pic)

+When printing the parts, I had to choose bright classic colors (Red, Green, Yellow, and Blue).
+I printed only one of each part before printing all of them in case the clearances were off.

 ### Water spout holder (Dec 2024)